A meeting with

 intense sadhana.
 At once, the Yogi gave affectionate slaps and

 began to touch some of the glands.
-Then, in the same way, he worked
+Then, in the same way, he

-and the forearm.
+wrist and the forearm.

 I was very touched and felt privileged to receive this interior.

 Suddenly, I had a strange experience.
-Something was changing in
+Something was changing

-changed or awakened at once to another dimension.
+being changed or awakened at once to another dimension.

 In him I recognized somebody who, in the far past, was my father